adityaramesh/speech_preprocessing/README.md

   - [ ] Function to actually warp one utterance to another given the output of DTW.

 - Find best filter bank for cepstral coefficient representation
-  - [ ] Implement deltas and double deltas.
   - [ ] Find best number of filters to use.
   - [ ] Which is the best norm to use?
   - [ ] How to determine horizontal and vertical penalties?

+- Implement deltas and double deltas
-- LPC
+- Implement LPC

-- PLP
+- Implement PLP